 Melody’s debut novel, Moth, tells the heart-rending story of a Brahmin family living in 1940’s Delhi during India’s Independence and subsequent Partition.
 It explores the impact of disproportionate violence on the lives of the women who carry so much of the emotional labour during times of political unrest.
 It probes the structures of an already fractious society, examines who the ‘other’ is, and what it means to be free.
 It looks too at the domestic sphere, at different types of love and is ultimately a celebration of the human spirit.
-UK & Commonwealth rights sold at auction to Weidenfeld & Nicholson, for publication in 2021.
+UK & Commonwealth rights sold at auction to Weidenfeld & Nicholson, for publication in June, and Melody was selected as one of the Observer’s ‘Ten Debut Novelists’ of 2021.